petrovg/flickrpicker/README.md

 ### Implement the openURL method in your AppDelegate

 This is neccessary, so that Safari can re-launch your app once the user has authorized access to their Flickr account.
-If it was launched using the authorization URL chosen by you (in this case pickapic://auth", it goes off to Flickr and gets an authorization token and secret, which are then stored for further use.
+If it was launched using the authorization URL chosen by you (in the example below pickapic://auth", it goes off to Flickr and gets an authorization token and secret, which are then stored for further use.

     -(BOOL)application:(UIApplication *)application openURL:(NSURL *)url sourceApplication:(NSString *)sourceApplication annotation:(id)annotation
     {